-The Nursing department follows the guidelines for attendance outlined in the college catalog at http://catalog.northampton.edu/policies-collegeacademic/attendance-policy.htm
+The Nursing department follows the guidelines for attendance outlined in the college catalog at https://northampton.smartcatalogiq.com/2022-2023/college-catalog/policies-college-academic/attendance-policy/

 "Class attendance and engagement in the learning process are critical factors in determining students' success in their courses.
-NCC students are expected to attend all class sessions of courses in which they are enrolled, and are responsible for all material presented in class sessions of these courses.
+NCC students are expected to attend all class sessions of courses in which they are enrolled, and are responsible for all material presented in class sessions of these courses."

-However, a student who misses class more than twice the number of weekly meetings of the class (or the equivalent in short term courses) may be withdrawn from the course by the Instructor.
-Students who are withdrawn for poor attendance will receive a grade of W. Faculty may issue a withdrawal through the first 90% of the semester (14th week or equivalent in short term classes).
+Students who are withdrawn for poor attendance will receive a grade of W. Faculty may issue a withdrawal through the first 90% of the semester.
 After the 90% period, a student may not withdraw or be withdrawn".
-Nursing students are expected to attend all class, lab and clinical sessions of courses in which they are enrolled and are responsible for all material presented therein.
+Nursing students are expected to attend all class, lab and clinical sessions of courses in whichthey are enrolled and are responsible for all material presented therein.
 Regular attendance is essential for successful completion of the program.
 No clinical absences are permitted.

 Absences will be monitored by faculty.
 Time missed will be made up via methods at the discretion of the faculty.
 Students absent without a valid excuse for more than twice the number of weekly meetings or who cannot meet the course objectives because of excessive absences will be withdrawn from the class.
 Unexcused absences may include, but are not limited to tardiness, unreported absence, scheduled vacation or events, excessive undocumented illness.